You are having a performance problem with the IBM Business Process Manager products.

 Getting an overall picture of the performance issue

-Performance issues involve many aspects: Business Process Manager server, application, database, outside connectors, network, and other variables.
+Performance issues involve many aspects: IBM Business Process Manager server, application, database, outside connectors, network, and other variables.
 After the scope of the issue is narrowed, tuning can start and then performance is tested again to find the next bottleneck.

 The most important first step is to accurately identify the specific action that is slow and to reproduce the condition.
 Intermittent performance problems are more difficult to track down.